YellowbrickData/yellowbrick-jdbc/README.md

-# Yellowbrick JDBC Driver OAuth2 Configuration
+# Yellowbrick JDBC Driver

 This driver extends the **PostgreSQL JDBC Driver** with support for **OAuth2 authentication**.

 # 📄 Introduction

 Traditional JDBC connections authenticate using a username and password.
-While this model is widely supported, modern identity systems—including Yellowbrick—offer OAuth2-based authentication for enhanced security and integration with enterprise identity providers (IDPs) like Azure Active Directory or Okta.
+While this model is widely supported, modern identity systems—including Yellowbrick—offer OAuth2-based authentication for enhanced security and integration with enterprise identity providers (IDPs) like Azure Entry ID, Okta or Google.

 However, implementing OAuth2 authentication in a JDBC driver presents unique challenges: